 a.
 The assistantship must require duties consistent with those performed by other teaching, research, graduate (administrative), and pre-professional graduate assistants

 c.
-For each student under consideration for a FWS funded graduate assistantship, a completed Graduate Assistantship Appointment Request Form must be submitted by the appointing unit to the Office of Student Financial Aid (Attention: LaVonne Novakofski) by the established deadline.
-Where required, the signed form is submitted to the OSFA through the disciplinary college.
+For each student under consideration for a FWS funded graduate assistantship, a completed Graduate Assistantship Appointment Online Request must be submitted by the appointing unit to the Office of Student Financial Aid by the established deadline.

 The FWS Graduate Assistantship Appointment Request Form should only be completed for those students whose appointment meets the eligibility criteria above, who have completed a FAFSA, and who are willing to accept an FWS funded graduate assistantship position if an appointment is approved.